adobe/asset-share-commons/_pages/development/guide/index.md

 * Structure Policy: *Asset Share Commons - Structure*, *Layout Container*
 * Allowed Components: *Asset Share Commons - Content*

-#### Search Template Type

-A Search Template Type is needed for any Search Templates.
-The `sling:resourceType` should point to `asset-share-commons/components/structure/search-page` or to a component in which the `sling:resourceSuperType` points to `asset-share-commons/components/structure/search-page`.
-This will ensure the proper dialog for search configurations is included.

 ## Content

 A project specific content structure should be created.
 At the root of the site, the allowed templates should be configured to allow pages to be created from Project templates.
+[See this project for minimum content structure](https://github.com/godanny86/sample-assetshare/tree/master/ui.apps/src/main/content/jcr_root/content/sample-assetshare).

 ### Recommended Content Architecture